ESG in Real Estate - Green Leases expert guide in Germany

 1. Do EPCs need to be provided on sales and lettings and if so, are there any statutory minimum requirements?

-same as Norway, but in the case of buildings used by public bodies with an area of more than 250 sqm only if they are heavily frequented by the public and also in the case of buildings with more than 500 sqm that are heavily frequented by the public, even if they are not used by public bodies.
+Yes, EPCs are mandatory for all lettings or sales of residential or commercial properties.
+EPCs are also mandatory for all new buildings, buildings undergoing major renovations, and buildings where more than 250 sqm is used by a public body if they are heavily frequented by the public and also in the case of buildings with more than 500 sqm that are heavily frequented by the public, even if they are not used by public bodies.
+However, it is not required in certain exceptional cases.
+As of today, no minimum performance is required.

 2. Is there any legislation requiring new or existing buildings to satisfy ESG requirements?

-same as Austria, whereby the implementation of specific modernisation measures (e.g. modernisation of heating, installation of smart meters) is increasingly being imposed by law as well for existing properties, irrespective of any renovations planned by the owner of the building; in addition, the following laws must essentially be observed in Germany:
+The relevant legislation focuses primarily on new buildings and certain renovations whereby the implementation of specific modernisation measures (e.g. modernisation of heating, installation of smart meters) is increasingly being imposed by law as well for existing properties, irrespective of any renovations planned by the owner of the building.
+Also, the focus lays on the environmental aspect of ESG.
+The main laws to be observed in this regard are the following:

 - Act on energy conservation and the utilisation of renewable energies for heating and cooling in buildings (Gebäudeenergiegesetz (GEG))